Money Museum looks forward to visitors

 We recommend that visually impaired visitors bring an accompanying person.
 In addition, we offer audio guided tours for this group of visitors.
 For more information, please ask at the information desk in the lobby.

 Coffee shop in the Money Museum

-The Money Museum's coffee shop provides warm and cold beverages and snacks.
+The Money Museum’s coffee shop is currently closed.